 |Maximum ATM transactions per day||5||5|

-The KOHO Prepaid Mastercard is free to own, whereas the Premium card will cost you $9 per month.
-Don’t let this fee scare you off as the Premium card comes with additional benefits including no foreign exchange fee and a higher cash back rate.
-On the other hand, you will have to pay a 1.5% foreign exchange fee when you use your card abroad.
+The KOHO Prepaid Mastercard is free to own, but only the Easy plan costs 0$ per month.
+Don't let the fees scare you off as the three other plans come with additional benefits including a higher cash back rate.
+You will also be able to withdraw more with some plans.

 While Tangerine also offers a Money-Back Credit Card, we're mainly going to focus on Tangerine Visa Debit Card in this review as it is the closest to what KOHO offers.
 Just like KOHO, Tangerine charges no monthly fee.
 Moreover, it offers unlimited free transactions.
 But, there may be some other charges such as Non-Sufficient Fund fee that goes as high as $45.
 This fee can be avoided by activating the overdraft protection feature.